Snugug/monsters-and-magic/src/content/classes/wizard.md

   - title: Unseen Servant
     core: false
     spellcasting: false
+    rare: false
     description: |-
       You spend 10 minutes to create a number of unseen servants equal to your +FOCUS.
 Unseen servants are invisible, mindless, shapeless, medium sized forces that perform simple tasks at your command for one hour.
 They have 0 AC, 1 HP, 0 fatigue, 0 exhaustion, 0 in all abilities, and can't attack.
 If it drops to 0 HP, it vanishes from existence.

       As a bonus action while they're within long range of you, you can mentally command a servant to perform a simple task that a human could do, such as fetching things, cleaning, mending, folding clothes, lighting fires, serving food, and pouring drinks.
 Once you give the command, the servant performs the task to the best of its ability until it completes it, then waits for your next command.
 Servants can't move more than a short range each round.

       If you are ever a long range away from your unseen servant, the spell ends early.
 When you create your servants, you can designate a single structure or grounds (like a tavern or the grounds of a homestead) as a safe space for your servants; when they're created there, or you bring them there, they can stay there, carrying out tasks, while you leave.
 You can have a total number of servants bound to a structure or grounds equal 3x your +FOCUS.
 You can only have one structure or grounds designated as safe at a time, and you can never have more than 3x your +FOCUS number of servants at a time.
-  - title: Signature Spell
-    core: false
-    spellcasting: false
-    description: |-
-      Choose a valid combination of any cantrip plus any charms you know, that is now your signature spell; give it a name and describe it!
-Gain a number of signature spells equal to your Proficiency Bonus.

-      Your signature spells do not count against the number of spells you have prepared, and you do not need their base cantrip or charms prepared to use them.

-      You can cast your signature spells at -1 AP and -1 fatigue (minimum 1 each) a total number of times per day between them equal to your Proficiency Bonus and can cast them normally as often as you would like.
   - title: Knowledge Seeker
     core: false
     spellcasting: false
+    rare: false
     description: Provided you have someone to teach you, you can now add any cantrip or charm to your spellbook and prepare and use them as Wizard spells.
 You also gain an additional preparation slot per day for cantrips or charms.
   - title: Arcane Ward
     core: false
     spellcasting: false
+    rare: false
     description: As part of your daily preparations, choose a cantrip.
 Whenever you deal damage with a spell that includes that cantrip, gain +SPELL temporary hit points.
+  - title: Signature Spell
+    core: false
+    spellcasting: false
+    rare: true
+    description: |-
+      Choose a valid combination of any cantrip plus any charms you know, that is now your signature spell; give it a name and describe it!
+Gain a number of signature spells equal to your Proficiency Bonus.

+      Your signature spells do not count against the number of spells you have prepared, and you do not need their base cantrip or charms prepared to use them.

+      You can cast your signature spells at -1 AP and -1 fatigue (minimum 1 each) a total number of times per day between them equal to your Proficiency Bonus and can cast them normally as often as you would like.
   - title: Battle Mage
     core: false
     spellcasting: false
+    rare: true
     description: |-
       When using a weapon focus, you can enter a **battle mage stance** as part of the action to activate it.
 As part of entering this stance and preparing yourself for battle, you become invigorated and can cast either a shield or armor charmed spell on yourself (marking fatigue as normal).
 Additionally, spells using the cantrip you channel can add your +SPELL to their damage or healing rolls when cast at melee range.
 Your stance ends early if you're disarmed or you otherwise stop having your weapon focus available, otherwise it lasts for 1 minute.
 You can use this a number of times per day equal to your proficiency bonus.